Kotori316/SLP/README.md

-# Scala language provider for Minecraft 1.13.2 or newer.
+# Scala language provider for Minecraft 1.14.4.

-Branch master
+Branch 1.14.4

-This mod adds Scala library to Minecraft 1.13.2 or 1.14.3 with Forge.
-You can use the same jar file in 1.13.2 and 1.14.3.
+This mod adds Scala library to Minecraft 1.14.4 with Forge.

 ### Usage